awslabs/iot-app-kit/docs/KPI.md

 The Key Performance Indicator (KPI) component provides a compact representation when you need an overview of your asset properties.
 This overview gives you the most critical insights into the overall performance of your devices, equipment, or processes.
 With the KPI, you can interact with IoT data from one or more data sources.

-The status grid only supports showing the latest value.
+The KPI only supports showing the latest value.
 If the `viewport` is configured to visualize historical data, the KPI displays the disabled state.

 To view and interact with a KPI example, visit [KPI](https://synchrocharts.com/#/Components/KPI) in the Synchro Charts documentation.